valeIT/valeIT.github.io/_posts/2012-05-08-productivity.markdown

 published: true
 status: publish
 categories:
-- Tech
+- Productivity
 author: Valentino Urbano
 ---

 [This][0].

-If you want to be pruductive you have to get out of here and get your work done, now.
+If you want to be productive you have to get out of here and get your work done, now.
 Don't be lazy.

 [0]: http://productiveblog.tumblr.com/